 In a nutshell, “Meal Prep” is preparing food in advance so you don’t have to constantly stress about what to eat next.
 I’m sure you’ve heard this before – “you are what you eat.”
 Meal prepping gives you the ability to make healthy decisions when it come to your food choices.
-It also saves a TON of time, mental energy, and money so you can focus on other more important tasks.
-Why not take control of your life at its most basic level?
+It also saves a TON of time, mental energy, and money so you can free up your mind for the fun things in life.

-There are a lot of ways to meal prep, so the important thing is to be flexible.
+There are a lot of ways to meal prep.
+The important thing is to be flexible.
 Some people do huge meal preps that last last them a month or more while some prefer to prep only several days worth of meals at a time.
 (Like me!)
 You decide what works best for you.
 Meal prepping is all about simplifying your life and saving precious time while enjoying delicious, healthy meals, planned and mostly made in advance.

 It is easy to get started.
 Just follow these five simple steps.

 Step #1: Make a Menu and a Shopping List.

 Meal prep is all about planning.
 It’s about taking some time to make some informed choices about what to eat in the next few days and then… implementing them.